 Cape Perpetua, Yachats (Nearby Hotels)

 For a different type of scenic hiking, head to the Oregon Coast and check out Cape Perpetua.
 This is near the Oregon town of Yachats, and many of the trails travel along the rugged coastline with views of the beach and ocean waves.
 One nice route goes from Tillicum Beach to Yachats because you can kick off your shoes and walk along the sandy shore.
-Located in the Siuslaw National Forest’s Cape Perpetua Scenic Area, you can also start your hike at the Cape Perpetua Trailhead and end at the Cape Perpetua Stone Shelter for hike that’s just over six miles long.
-Dogs are allowed in this area on a leash, although you’ll need a Northwest Forest Pass or to pay $5 to park nearby.
+Located in the Siuslaw National Forest’s Cape Perpetua Scenic Area, you can also start your hike at the Cape Perpetua Trailhead and end at the Cape Perpetua Stone Shelter for a hike that’s just over six miles long.
+Dogs are allowed in this area on a leash.

 Sweet Creek Trail, Siuslaw National Forest (Nearby Hotels)

 Another very popular Oregon trail that’s worth checking out is the Sweet Creek Trail.
 This is an easy trail near the town of Mapleton that’s dog-friendly and kid-friendly.
 This is a great hike because it passes by several waterfalls, including the grand finale of Sweet Creek Falls.
 This is an out-and-back trail that’s approximately two miles long and has four trailheads where you can start from.
 If you hike the Sweet Creek Falls Trail #1319, for example, you can see 11 waterfalls with Douglas firs, alder trees, and maple trees.
 If you hike this trail in the spring, you may see some beautiful wildflowers, and the fall colors really pop in the autumn season.
 This trail is open year-around, and there’s a vault toilet available at the Homestead Trailhead.

 McKenzie River Trail, Central Oregon (Nearby Hotels)